norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 <img class = smallimagewithinpost src="/blog/2023-5-18-500-byte-flightsim/plane.gif">

 If you got here, thanks for reading!
-All in all this jam was a fantastic opportunity to explore tiny sized code where every character counts, and i would highly recommend trying out a similar jam if you haven't!
+All in all this jam was a fantastic opportunity to explore tiny sized code where every character counts, and I would highly recommend trying out a similar jam if you haven't!